 The Con Survival Guide

 To get the most out of the con, look at the program at home and make a note of what you want to attend.
-It’s ok if there are multiple things in a time slot that you want to go to, mark them all down – you will decide on the day what you wan to go to.
-Give your self some options.
+It’s ok if there are multiple things in a time slot that you want to go to, mark them all down – you will decide on the day what you want to go to.
+Give yourself some options.

 If there are any authors you want books signed by, bring the books!
 If you don’t have a physical copy of the book, you can either buy one at the con, they will most likely be sold OR you can bring something for them to sign – I suggest a bookmark, as it is on theme and will remind you of the experience every time you use it.

 If you know others that are going, make sure they know that you will be there.
 Consider setting up a time to go eat together or meet up.

 Plan your transportation and where you will stay before hand – it will make it much easier to relax.

 - Notebook and pen, so you can scribble down book suggestions, contact info etc.

 - Emergency snacks

 - Good shoes, you will be standing and walking a lot